-It's easy for NBA fans like us to come up with All-Star weekend replacements as we won't be directly affected by the outcome once a change is made.
-Heck, maybe replace it with a mini playoffs tournament where the results would affect actual playoff positioning and seeds.
+It's easy for NBA fans like us to come up with All-Star weekend replacements as we won't be inherently affected by the outcome once a change is made.
+Heck, maybe we should replace it with a mini-playoffs tournament where the results would affect actual playoff positioning and seeds.
 But for the league and its players, it boils down to two simple questions:

 - Will it mean more or less money for the NBA, the franchises, and the players?

 Making money is presumably the foremost consideration for any business or money-making association, and getting more time off is always a goal for any employee or worker.

 2. Resting the Players